Skip the Salon: DIY Haircut for a Long Layered Hairstyle

 This post may contain affiliate links, which means I receive a small portion of sales for compensation, at no cost to you.
 All opinions about any products and/or companies are entirely my own.
 Thank you for supporting Crunchy Hippie Life!

 I have cut Peter’s hair since we were first married.
-Using lots of pictures and the best set of clippers ever, I have successfully managed several hairstyles for him including mohawks, faux hawks, and crew cuts.
+Using lots of pictures and the best set of clippers ever, I have successfully managed several easy mens haircuts for him including mohawks, faux hawks, and crew cuts.

-Pregnancy made my hair grow very long very quickly, and now that my sweet babe is 15 months and running everywhere but oh-so-attached to Mommy, I can’t go anywhere for a haircut without him clinging to me or wailing in the backroad.
-Hardly relaxing.
-But my hair was getting super long and starting to dread itself into one big circular super-attractive nest on the back of my head no matter how many times I brushed it.
+Pregnancy made my hair grow very long very quickly, and now that my sweet babe is 15 months and running everywhere but oh-so-attached to Mommy, I can’t go anywhere for a fresh hairstyle without him clinging to me or wailing in the backroad.

 This technique is super easy, but doesn’t take off much length.
-Luckily I had noticeable layers and Peter was able to cut the length off at the longest layer.
+Luckily I had noticeably layered hair and Peter was able to cut the length off at the longest layer.
 After the total length was where I wanted it, here are the steps:

 DIY Haircut for Long Hair